Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Supplementary Information

-Figures~\ref{fig:low_nuc_gen_version_1996-97} and~\ref{fig:high_nuc_gen_version_1996-97} visualizes the hourly and daily nuclear generation aggregated across all countries in the winter of 1996/97 across all interconnection scenarios for low and high levels of nuclear power.
-Figures~\ref{fig:low_nuc_gen_version_hourly} and~\ref{fig:high_nuc_gen_version_hourly} show the hourly operation of nuclear capacity aggregated across all countries for all interconnection scenarios and weather years for low and high levels of nuclear power.
+\paragraph{Additional information on the impact of firm zero-emission generation} Supplementary Fig.~\ref{fig:figure_si13} and Supplementary Fig.~\ref{fig:figure_si14} visualizes the hourly and daily nuclear generation aggregated across all countries in the winter of 1996/97 across all interconnection scenarios for low and high levels of nuclear power.
+Supplementary Fig.~\ref{fig:figure_si15} and Supplementary Fig.~\ref{fig:figure_si16} show the hourly operation of nuclear capacity aggregated across all countries for all interconnection scenarios and weather years for low and high levels of nuclear power.

-While limited in near-term scalability \cite{lee_ipcc_2023}, other firm zero-emission generation technologies may become viable in the longer run, such as advanced nuclear fission or fusion or advanced geothermal power generation.
-Such technologies are expected to have very high capital costs but low operational costs, which implies that they would optimally operate at very high full-load hours \cite{stoecker_2025}.
+While limited in near-term scalability \cite{lee_ipcc_2023_si}, other firm zero-emission generation technologies may become viable in the longer run, such as advanced nuclear fission or fusion or advanced geothermal power generation.
+Such technologies are expected to have very high capital costs but low operational costs, which implies that they would optimally operate at very high full-load hours \cite{stoecker_2025_si}.
 Based on the weather year 1996/97, which includes a very pronounced renewable drought in many European countries, we analyze the impact of a generic dispatchable zero-emission technology on long-duration storage for the illustrative example of Germany, modeled as an energy island to limit the computation burden.
 In a series of 51~model runs, we iteratively increase the exogenous generation capacity of the zero-emission capacity by 1~GW increments as dispatch and investment decisions of all other generation and storage technologies remain endogenous.
 The firm zero-emission technology can continuously generate electricity not only during extreme droughts but also throughout the entire modeled weather year.
 This reduces the reliance on variable wind and solar power, which decreases the need for system flexibility.